Home » Recipe Index » Recipes » Easy Pork Jerky Recipe (Bak Kwa – Chinese Sweet BBQ Pork)

 Storage

-Store in an airtight container at room temperature for up to 1 week.
-Keep it in a cool, dry place away from sunlight.
-This works best if the jerky is on the drier side.
+Store your homemade pork jerky (bak kwa) in an airtight container at room temperature for up to 1 week.
+Keep it in a cool, dry place away from direct sunlight.
+This method works best if your pork jerky is on the drier side.

-For longer shelf life, refrigerate your pork jerky in a sealed container or ziplock bag.
-It’ll stay good for up to 1 month.
-Let it come to room temp before serving, or warm it up slightly for that just-grilled taste.
+For longer storage, refrigerate the bak kwa in a sealed container or ziplock bag.
+It will stay fresh for up to 1 month.

 Did you try this recipe?